transformrs/transformrs/README.md

 Then I noticed that I probably needed to use a cloud provider.
 However, then I would be requiring myself and users to use the same cloud provider.
 This library is avoids that.
-It provides the interface to multiple cloud providers, so that users can choose their favourite provider.
+It provides the interface to multiple cloud providers, so that users can pick their favourite.

 ## Cloud versus Local